 The Province of British Columbia is committed to ensuring an optimal distribution of physicians throughout the province, with the goal of achieving the right number and mix of physicians in each region to improve access to healthcare.
 To support this objective, the Ministry of Health employs a range of strategies, including recruitment and retention efforts, collaboration with physicians, communities, and partners, and initiatives to enhance healthcare accessibility and expand medical education and training opportunities.

-The Ministry works closely in collaboration with the University of British Columbia (UBC) Faculty of Medicine to support the delivery of high-quality medical education and training in B.C.
+The Ministry works closely in collaboration with the University of British Columbia (UBC) Faculty of Medicine and Simon Fraser University (SFU) Stephens Family School of Medicine to support the delivery of high-quality medical education and training in B.C.
 Undergraduate medical education is funded by the Ministry of Post-Secondary Education and Future Skills, while postgraduate medical education (PGME) is funded by the Ministry of Health.

 Postgraduate residency programs provide specialized clinical training in various fields like family medicine, surgery, and psychiatry.
 During their residency, resident physicians work in clinical settings and receive compensation.
 Upon successful completion, they become eligible to take national certification exams, which then leads to their eligibility to apply for a license to practice medicine independently in a chosen area of expertise.

-In partnership with the UBC Faculty of Medicine, the Ministry of Health funds and facilitates seat allocations, while also creating strategic opportunities for residents to train across B.C.
+In partnership with the UBC Faculty of Medicine and SFU Stephens Family School of Medicine, the Ministry of Health funds and facilitates seat allocations, creates strategic opportunities for residents, and supports over 1,500 resident physicians currently in training across B.C.

 The Re-entry Program provides opportunities for licensed, practising physicians to retrain in a priority specialty that addresses a critical area of need in the province.
 Participants complete their retraining through a residency at UBC.
 After completing residency, they fulfill a Return of Service (ROS).
 For more information on the ROS and how to apply: Re-entry Return of Service.

-The Province of British Columbia launched a new medical residency stream pilot in 2024 to attract and retain more physicians for critical specialties.
-This pilot program offers up to 20 expanded residency opportunities to both Canadian and internationally-trained medical graduates.
+The Province of British Columbia launched a new competitive residency stream in 2024 to attract and retain more physicians for critical specialties.
+This program offers expanded residency opportunities to both Canadian and international medical graduates.

 This new initiative is part of the B.C.
 Government’s broader commitment and investment in the expansion of medical education opportunities to train more physicians for B.C.